pdekker12/pandora/README.md

 ### Install

 For now, installation needs to be done by pulling the repository and installing the required libraries yourself.
+Currently, Pandora relies to either Keras (+TensorFlow) or Pytorch as backends.
+In order to run Pandora with the Pytorch backend, you should go to [pytorch.org](https://www.pytorch.org) and follow the installation instructions.

 #### Environment free